 The researchers used international standards to categorize highly polluted cities as those having more than 100 micrograms per cubic meter of particulate matter (PM), or air pollution dust.
 Moderate pollution is anything between 35 and 100 micrograms per cubic meter of PM, and low pollutions levels are anything less than that.

 “What travelers should know is that the potential effects of air pollution on their health are real and that they should take any necessary precautions they can,” says study lead investigator M.J.
-Ruzmyn Vilcassim, PhD, a postdoctoral fellow in the Department of Environmental Medicine.
+Ruzmyn Vilcassim, PhD, a postdoctoral fellow in the Division of Environmental Medicine.